 The forearm has two major bones known as the ulna and radius and consists of various muscles, ligaments and tendons.

-For example, if you buy a new cycle bike and that bike malfunctions causing an injury to your arm - the manufacturer of the bike will be legally liable for a defective product.
-You only need to show that the bike was faulty and the manufacturer will be "strictly liable" for injuries caused - in other words you do not have to show how the manufacturer was at fault or how the defect occurred – only that the defect did occur and the manufacturer will be legally liable to pay your arm injury claim for compensation.
+In other words – you do not have to show how the manufacturer was at fault or how the defect occurred – only that the defect did occur and that defect caused your injury.
+Thereafter the manufacturer will be legally liable meet arm injury claim for compensation.

-How does your UK solicitor decide how much compensation an arm injury claim is worth?
+How does your solicitor decide how much compensation you can claim?

 There are two main types of compensation which will form part of your arm injury claim: